edi3/edi3-notary/docs/index.md

 A major cultural and paradigm shift in the trade world has taken shape since the introduction of Blockchain almost a decade ago.
 Blockchain, which is a form of DLT offers opportunities to increase reliability and security of trade transactions.<sup id="footnote2">[[2]](#f2)</sup>

-As we embark into the Blockchain to facilitate greater transparency, portability of information and greater operational efficiency, trade documents (also known as OpenAttestation (OA) documents in this context) can now be notarised digitally and allowed tracing on the provenance and verification of digitally issued documents.
+As we embark into the Blockchain to facilitate greater transparency, portability of information and greater operational efficiency, trade documents (also known as OpenAttestation (OA) <sup id="footnote3">[[3]](#f3)</sup>  documents in this context) can now be notarised digitally and allowed tracing on the provenance and verification of digitally issued documents.
 This notarisation makes use of a framework to format data so that it can be fingerprinted, and then notarised on a trusted platform, such as the Ethereum blockchain.

 ## 2.1 Goals